NikhilSDate/Cached-OSAM/README.md

 ### Python implementation

-- The Python implementation is mostly a direct translation of the C++ implementation, with a couple of "hacks" to support the lack of references and RAII
+- The Python implementation (located in `python-impl`) is mostly a direct translation of the C++ implementation, with a couple of "hacks" to support the lack of references and RAII

 - Running `main.py` will perform the same random graph walk benchmark as the C++ implementation.
 This should give almost exactly the same reads/writes/allocs counts as the `C++` version, with any minor difference most probably due to the point below.